Who we are

 I am a Lecturer in Public Health and I am interested in cognitive ageing: its modifiers (e.g. genetics or lifestyle) and its substrates (e.g. brain structure).

-I am a Research Associate with a background in psychology, and my research focuses on understanding predictors of mental health, cognitive and brain imaging outcomes.
+I am a Research Fellow with a background in psychology, and my research focuses on understanding predictors of mental health, cognitive and brain imaging outcomes.

-I am a Reader in Public Health and my research interests include public health economics, the application of econometric techniques within health care research, the evaluation of complex interventions and epidemiology.
+I am a Professor of Public Health Informatics and my research interests include public health economics, the application of econometric techniques within health care research, the evaluation of complex interventions and epidemiology.

 I am the Norie Miller Professor of Primary Care Research, and my work focuses on optimising the care of patients with chronic illness and multimorbidity, taking into account the wider socioeconomic environment and social contexts in which patients live.

-I am a UKRI Innovation Fellow, and my research aims to explore how aspects of computer science can help us better understand the onset of mental and physical co-morbidities and associated adverse outcomes.
+I am an RCUK Innovation Fellow, and my research aims to explore how aspects of computer science can help us better understand the onset of mental and physical co-morbidities and associated adverse outcomes.

 I am a Consultant Psychiatrist and Honorary Clinical Senior Lecturer in Psychiatry and my main area of research is into the physical co-morbidity of people with serious mental illness.